yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 Add your boss in a CC for as many emails as possible.
 The more emails that come from you, the more valuable you are.
 Your boss must see that you're actively involved in many communications and that it's simply impossible to replace you.
-Besides that, CCing the boss is a sign of respect.
+Besides that, CC-ing the boss is a sign of respect.
 She or he will never forget that.

 **Sigh, Don't Laugh**.